bkhshismn/InterviewTask/README.md

 3. The use of a service is considered an advantage.

 4. Creating a Docker file and providing a Docker image file is considered an advantage.

+5. It should be possible to edit each column of the tables without sending the remaining columns.
 ------------------------------------------------------------------------------------------------------

 Happy Code :-)